andygock/text-share/README.md

 6. **To end sharing:**

     Simply close the browser tab or window on all devices.
 Once all users disconnect, the room is automatically cleared on the server and all images are deleted.

-## Privacy Considerations

-- **Temporary Image Storage:** Images are stored temporarily on the server filesystem for the duration of the room or up to 15 minutes, then deleted.
-Images are not stored permanently.
-- **IP Address Visibility:**  For transparency, the application displays the IP addresses of all connected users in the room to each other.
-Please be aware of this if you have privacy concerns about sharing your IP address with others in the room.
-This is a necessary part of the user presence feature in this minimalist design.
-- **No Persistent Text/Data Storage:**  The application is designed to be stateless for text and user presence.
-No text content, images, or user data is stored on the server persistently.
-Data exists only in memory (for text) or temporarily on disk (for images) during active sessions.
-- **HTTPS Recommendation:** For enhanced security and privacy, it is strongly recommended to deploy this application with HTTPS enabled to encrypt communication between clients and the server.

 ---